Table of Contents

 a means to do host lookup if such is available.

-Prior to NDB 8.0.22, all network addresses used for connections to or from data and management nodes must use or be resolvable using IPv4.
-This includes addresses used by SQL nodes to contact the other nodes.
-Beginning with NDB 8.0.22, NDB Cluster supports IPv6 for connections between any and all cluster nodes.
+In NDB 8.0.21 and earlier releases, all network addresses used for connections to or from data and management nodes must use or be resolvable using IPv4, including addresses used by SQL nodes to contact the other nodes.

 Potential hosts file issues.